Lush Solid Shampoo Review and Alternatives to Lush

 Clovelly Soap Company Solid Shampoo Bars Review

-These bars are bigger and don’t fit in the round storage containers (see below) until you’ve used them for a while, but that doesn’t matter if you’re just using them at home, like I do.
-I did find it took longer for my hair to ‘get used’ to these shampoo bars, and felt I needed to moisturise my hands after using it, but after the first week or so that wasn’t a problem.
+These bars are big and don’t fit in the round storage containers (see below) until you’ve used them for a while, but that doesn’t matter if you’re just using them at home, like I do.
+I did find it took a while for my hair to ‘get used’ to these shampoo bars, and felt I needed to moisturise my hands after using it, but after the first week or so that wasn’t a problem.
 Some people say their hair became a bit waxy after using these bars, but I didn’t experience that myself.

 - For Normal-Oily hair – Lavender & Lemongrass – my absolute favourite shampoo scent is lemongrass, so this is a winner!